Learn how to write a winning CV and a compelling cover letter for every apprenticeship role.

 The first sentence is your introduction, that helps you to gain an advantage over other applicants.

 In a few words, you can emphasise your relevance to the role and industry.
 The formula looks like this:

 I am a Your job title now with the number of years of experience in relevant field, and I would like to apply for the role you are applying for.

 I am a qualified Level 4 Engineer with five years of experience in toolmaking, and I would like to apply for your senior toolmaker role.

 You can add extra confidence if it's a senior role.

 I am a qualified Level 4 Engineer with five years of experience in toolmaking.
 I would love to bring my experience to your organisation and apply for your senior toolmaker role.

 The second paragraph tells the employer why you're the right candidate for the role.

 This is the time to talk about your specific, relevant skills that match the requirements of the job description.

-I work with 15 children aged 0-5, under the Flying Start programme, focusing on their health, wellbeing and education.
+I am a fluent Welsh speaker with sign language training, working with 15 children aged 0-5, under the Flying Start programme, focusing on their health, wellbeing and education.